Updated: May 21, 2020

 -Did it hit you suddenly during strong stretching or a moment of athletic intensity?
 Were you lifting something way too heavy and/or awkward?
 In other words, did you have an “oh, shit” moment? -Is there a spot in the muscle that’s extremely sensitive to poking?
 (It may even be little bit deformed — is there a bump or a depression?) -Is the skin flushed and hot?
 Does it look puffy?

 If YES, to all three, ICE is your best option.

 If applying ice do so every 2 hours.
 After 24 hours , heat or a warm bath can be applied to relax the muscles.
-If there is no improvement after 72 hours see your GP or go privately to a physiotherapist (for quick treatment- I believe the sooner the better, the quicker you are seen the faster the recovery!)
+If there is no improvement after 72 hours see your GP or go privately to a physiotherapist.
+In this current COVID-19 situation, check the red flags section below to see if you need urgent care.

 Back Pain Care

 Ibroprofen is excellent to reduce inflammation and Ibroprofen gel is even better as it is applied direct to the area.
 If the back pain isn't severe, Arnica gel is also a good alternative.
 Please remember that ibroprofen is a pain killer, so don't presume the injury has gone away if it feels better!
 Rest in the Constructive Rest Position as often as you can for 48 hours.